-He is partly right but misses a much larger story: the arrival of any new platform always means a reset for high end typography.
+The arrival of any new platform always means a reset for high end typography.
 Everything except the most essential features are striped out and reset from scratch, usually at a slow pace because advanced typography is not a priority.
 And when they do reappear, advanced typography features end up in low level frameworks that require a lot of knowledge and work for developers to use.
 Most of them don’t bother.

 Advanced typography only matters for developers when it moves up to high level frameworks and the OS ‘just takes care of it’.
 A look at Apple’s advanced typography story illustrates this point.

 - 1998~1999 Apple ditched QuickDraw GX in the transition from Classic Mac OS to OS X.

 - 1999~2003 Apple ported essential GX typography features missing from NextStep with the Carbon ATSUI framework.

 - 2004~ 2011 Apple transitioned from the Carbon ATSUI to Cocoa Core Text for the 64 bit/Cocoa/iOS framework transition.